gunthercox/ChatterBot/docs/glossary.rst

       and structured set of texts.
 They are used to do statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules within a specific language territory [2]_.

+   large language models
+      A type of artificial intelligence model that can generate generate human-like text, often trained on a significantly large corpus of text data.

+   MCP
+      Model Context Protocol.
+A protocol for providing context data to a large language model to enable or improve its ability to perform various tasks.

    preprocessors
       A member of a list of functions that can be used to modify text